Essential Study Tips for Successful College Students

 When it comes to finding success as a college student, there are a number of factors that can make or break your efforts.
 In addition to smart study habits, it's also essential to master the art of time management, find time for sleep, and avoid the temptation of procrastination.
 Below are top resources for going beyond the books to find success in college.

-Master time management: One of the first challenges faced by many first-time college students is balancing a busy schedule.
-In addition to classes, the typical college student's calendar will quickly fill with extra-curricular activities including work, clubs, athletic, and social events.
 Although many college students' schedules are surprisingly flexible, finding time to squeeze in studying takes a smart approach to time management.
-This link will help new college students master the art of time management to create a well-balanced schedule that leaves plenty of time to hit the books.
+Master the art of time management to create a well-balanced schedule that leaves plenty of time to hit the books.

-Steer clear of procrastination: As your calendar fills with due dates, deadlines, and other demands, it's easy to start putting off projects and study sessions.
-But staying on top your work is an important part of finding success in college.
 Whether you feel overwhelmed, or lack the motivation to get things done, it's essential to avoid procrastination at all costs.
-Here is a detailed link that provides the secrets behind staying ahead of the game while optimizing time management and minimizing stress for a more successful college career.
+Learn the secrets of avoiding procrastination, staying ahead of the game while optimizing time management and minimizing stress for a more successful college career.

-The secret power of sleep: When it comes to sleep, college is synonymous with staying up all night.
-But although late night study sessions and last minute cramming are tempting strategies for staying on top of your work, a lack of sleep can quickly derail your college career and undermine all of your studying efforts.
-This resource from Dartmouth College explains why sleep is a key ingredient to a successful college career and includes smart tips for squeezing more shut-eye into your busy student schedule.
+When it comes to sleep, college is synonymous with staying up all night.
+But although late night study sessions and last minute cramming are tempting strategies for staying on top of your work, a lack of sleep can quickly derail your college career.
+T

 General Resources For Smarter Study Skills